MaksymDomnitsak/Practice-Module-1-/README.md

 # Practice-Module-2-
 Hello!
-This repository will contain homework modules 2,3,4,5,6 and some additional works.
+This repository will contain homework of all modules and some additional works.